PACKAGE LEAFLET: INFORMATION FOR THE USER

 Or if you are taking any medication called:

-The safety of clarithromycin during pregnancy has not been established, so your doctor will need to weigh the benefits against the potential risk, especially during the first three months of pregnancy.
+The safety of clarithromycin during pregnancy has not been established, so your doctor will carefully weigh the benefits against the potential risks, especially during the first three months of pregnancy.

-Clarithromycin passes into breast milk, so it is recommended to stop breastfeeding during treatment with clarithromycin.
+Clarithromycin passes into breast milk, so breastfeeding should be interrupted during treatment with clarithromycin.

 Klacid 500 mg tablets are administered orally.

-Follow exactly the administration instructions for Klacid 500 mg tablets indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of Klacid 500 mg tablets indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Adults and children over 12 years: